mohammedyaqub/C_interview-linux/README.md

 - The main advantage is speed
 - Macros are typically faster than functions as they don't involve actual function call overhead.
 - No time is taken up in passing control to a new function, because control never leaves the home function.
 The macro just makes the function a bit longer.
 Macros may make       compiling slower but the compiled programs are faster.
+- Advantage of Functions(re-useability instead of copy pasting a macro) they are useful when large code is to be written and its does type check and compile time errors